-UNION RIGHTS
+ARTICLE 5 UNION RIGHTS

 - 1. Use of Facilities.
 The Tallahassee Community College (TCC) Chapter of the United Faculty of Florida (UFF) (TCC/UFF) shall have the right to use College facilities on the same basis as other groups in the community. - 2.
 Dues Deductions.
 The College and UFF hereby agree to the deduction and remittance of UFF membership dues and uniform assessments. - A. Procedure.
 During the term of this Agreement, the College agrees to deduct Union membership dues and uniform assessments, if any, in an amount established by the Union, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written check-off authorization form. - i.
 Commencement of Deduction.
 Deductions shall be made beginning with the first full pay period following receipt by the College Human Resources Office of a valid check-off authorization form. - ii.
 Notice of Changes.
 UFF shall give written notice to the College of any changes in its dues or uniform assessments at least forty-five (45) calendar days prior the effective date of any such change. - iii.
+Dues Deduction Amount.
+UFF dues are one percent of Faculty base pay.
+In the event of a change in a Faculty member's base pay, the deduction amount shall be adjusted to match one percent of the new base pay. - iv.
 Remittance.
-The dues and uniform assessments deducted, if any, shall be remitted by the College to the UFF within thirty (30) calendar days following the end of the pay date. - iv.
+The dues and uniform assessments deducted, if any, shall be remitted by the College to the UFF within thirty (30) calendar days following the end of the pay date. - v.
 Termination of Deduction.
 The College's responsibility for deducting dues and uniform assessments, if any, from an employee's salary shall terminate automatically upon either, (1) thirty (30) calendar days following receipt by the Human Resources Office of a written notification from the employee revoking that employee's authorization of deductions, or (2) the discontinuance of the authorizing employee's status within the bargaining unit.
-The College will provide notice to the Union of any written notification revoking an employee's authorization of deductions within seven (7) days of when it is received by the College. - v.
-The College shall not deduct any UFF fines, penalties, or special assessments from the pay of any employee. - vi.
+The College will provide notice to the Union of any written notification revoking an employee's authorization of deductions within seven (7) days of when it is received by the College. - vi.
+The College shall not deduct any UFF fines, penalties, or special assessments from the pay of any employee. - vii.
 Insufficient Pay.
 In the event an employee's salary earnings within any pay period are not sufficient to cover dues, it shall be the responsibility of